 After a brief time attending Studio 58 acting school (Vancouver ), Alan left to join the first season of Salmon Arm Summer Stock Youth Theatre (SASSY) and did two seasons with the company.
 While in Vancouver, Alan joined The Vancouver Theatresports League and performed with them for five years.

 In 1985 Alan moved to London, England to complete his formal acting training at The London Academy of Music and Dramatic Art (LAMDA).
 Upon finishing LAMDA, Alan began doing voice over work, and the impro bug bit again.
-Alan set to work in London starting London Theatresports in 1987, creating and playing in numerous different impro formats.
+Alan set to work in London starting London Theatresports, creating and playing in numerous different impro formats.

 After more than twenty years living and working in London, Alan returned to Vancouver, British Columbia where he mounted a new production of The Impro Musical (for VTSL) and continued his successful voice over career.